YOU ARE EXPLORING

 Dermatology began at Indiana University School of Medicine with the appointment of Alembert Brayton, MD, in the early 1900s as the first Professor of Dermatology and Syphilology.
 At that time, as in most medical schools, dermatology was a section of Internal Medicine.
 Brayton was succeeded by a number of dermatologists who taught at the medical school while maintaining private practices in Indianapolis; these included Frank Cregor, MD; Frank Gastineau, MD; John Brayton, MD; James Gosman, MD; Boynton Booth, MD; and Robert Jenkins, MD.

-The dermatology residency program was established at the Marion County General Hospital, (formerly Wishard Memorial Hospital), now the Sidney and Lois Eskenazi Hospital, by John Dalton, MD, who served as chief of Dermatology from 1948 to 1960.
+The residency program was established at the Marion County General Hospital, which became the Wishard Memorial Hospital, by John Dalton, MD, who served as Chief of Dermatology from 1948 to 1960.
 Booth directed the residency program.
+This is now called Eskenazi Health.

 In 1976, Norins succeeded Hackney as chairman and recruited Stephen Wolverton, MD.
 The dermatology residency expanded to six residents.
 Clinics at Riley Hospital for Children and the Roudebush Veterans Administration Medical Center were incorporated into the training and service program.
 This period also saw the expansion of the research efforts with the establishment of the Hackney Laboratory for Investigative Dermatopathology in 1990.
 Dan Spandau, MD, was appointed the director and has developed a research program in molecular biology of the skin.

-In 1993, Evan Farmer, MD, was recruited from Johns Hopkins University to succeed Norins as chairman and was appointed the first Kampen-Norins Chair in 1997.
+In 1993, Evan Farmer, MD, was recruited from Johns Hopkins University to succeed Norins as chairman and in 1997, was appointed the first Kampen-Norins Chair.
 Farmer’s interests included dermatopathology, graft-versus-host disease and clinical dermatology with emphasis on outcome studies.
-Farmer recruited Charles Lewis, MD, from Brooke Army Medical Center to head the Regenstrief Dermatology Clinics in 1994.
-In 1995, Jeffrey B. Travers, MD, PhD, joined the department.
+Farmer recruited Charles Lewis, MD, from Brooke Army Medical Center to head the Regenstrief Dermatology Clinics at Wishard in 1994.
+In 1995, Jeffrey B. Travers, MD, PhD, joined the faculty.